rafkhan/etchy/README.md

 Etchy
 ======
-A simply terminal drawing program in C with Ncurses.
+A simple terminal drawing program in C with Ncurses.

 All contributions are welcome.